Number 29: few copies remain

 Why are we telling you this?

-Well, we’re down to our last few copies of this number of The Pulpster, and we don’t want you to miss out.
-You can order this 84-page issue for the same price as our current 64-page issue from this year.
+We’ve just sold our last copy of this number of The Pulpster.
+If you want one, you can still get copies through Bud’s Art Books.
+You can order this 84-page issue for the same price as our current 64-page issue from 2024.
 (That same pricing applies to our 2023 issue, which also came in at 84 pages.)

-Head over to our Order page today and get your copy at a discount while you still can.
+Head over to Bud’s Order page today and get your copy while you still can.
+It’s almost gone.